Famolus/HTPressableButton/README.md

 #import "UIColor+HTColor.h"
 ```

-The second header file is not needed if you do not wish to use the Flat UI colors provided, but only use the default UIColors given by Apple.
+The second line is not needed if you do not wish to use the additional colors provided (below).

 Components
 -------------------